-- 1. Learn the history and structure of the Internet and the World Wide Web, and explore current issues and future trends surrounding the Internet. - 2.
-Build your skills in long-term project planning and the process for planning and building a quality website using WordPress for a business or interactive project. - 3.
-Build your skill in "thinking multimedia": planning and organizing content and user experiences for interactive projects on multimedia platforms. - 4.
-Understand the foundations of web analytics and some of the key elements of digital marketing.
+- 5. Gain practical skills in website development and management, focusing on WordPress: Build your skills in long-term project planning and the process for planning and building a quality website using WordPress for a business or interactive project. - 6.
+Prepare for careers in journalism and media by applying course concepts to real-world scenarios: Build your skill in "thinking multimedia," planning and organizing content and user experiences for interactive projects on multimedia platforms, and understand the foundations of web analytics and key elements of digital marketing.